 This is some of the best life and travel advice I’ve heard.
 Don’t expect things to be easy when you first move abroad, but also don’t expect the worst.

 You might have the best time of your life, and learn so much about yourself in the process, but it might not come as easily as you think.
 Hence, why it’s important to always keep an open mind and a balanced heart while traveling.

 Your plan (or lack thereof) once you get to where you’re going

-When I first backpacked through Costa Rica at the age of 18 with two of my best friends, we planned out almost everything and all accommodation ahead of time.
+When I first backpacked through Costa Rica at the age of 18 with two of my best friends, we planned out our trip almost completely ahead of time.